openvinotoolkit/openvino_tensorflow/docs/BUILD.md

 You can build TensorFlow from source with -D_GLIBCXX_USE_CXX11_ABI=1 or use the following TensorFlow package:

-1. Ensure the following pip version is being used:
+1. Ensure the following versions are being used for pip and numpy:

         pip3 install --upgrade pip==21.0.1
+        pip3 install numpy==1.20.2

 2. Install `TensorFlow`.
 Based on your Python version, use the appropriate package below: